Skip to main content

 – The U.S. medical spa market is projected to reach $47.1 billion by 2030, driving sustained demand for certified laser professionals

-– AVI Career Training in Vienna, VA offers a COE-accredited Cosmetic Laser Technician program with financial aid and GI Bill® acceptance
+– AVI Career Training in Vienna, VA offers a COE-accredited Cosmetic Laser Technician (NO FINANCIAL AID FOR THIS PROGRAM) program with flexible payment plans and private financing options

 Ready to get started?
 Apply now at AVI Career Training

-A laser technician performs advanced, energy-based skin treatments using professional-grade laser and light devices.
+A laser technician (NO FINANCIAL AID FOR THIS PROGRAM) performs advanced, energy-based skin treatments using professional-grade laser and light devices.
 The role sits at the intersection of esthetics and clinical care — more specialized than a traditional facial, and more hands-on than most people expect.

 Day-to-day, you might be performing: